jlefley/igvrt-uiuc/README.md

   - Arduino interfacing for sensors
   - Roboteq AX2550 serial interfacing

-Previously hosted at [Google code](http://code.google.com/p/igvrt-uiuc/)  Prior to Google code, the project was hosted elsewhere; the commit history from there has been lost.
+Rehosted from [Google code](http://code.google.com/p/igvrt-uiuc/)  Prior to Google code, the project was hosted elsewhere; the commit history from there has been lost.
 Much of the original code was authored by Josh Sulkin.

 [Design report](http://www.igvc.org/design/2012/University%20of%20Illinois,%20UrbanaChampaign.pdf)